nep-a/VisitTour/DEPLOYMENT.md

-# Deployment Guide for VisitTours
+# Deployment Guide for ZuruSasa

-This guide outlines the steps to deploy the VisitTours application.
+This guide outlines the steps to deploy the ZuruSasa application.
 The application consists of a React frontend (Client) and a Node.js/Express backend (Server) with a MySQL database.

 ## Prerequisites